HR-CMGT/PRG06-vue-workshop/presentation/loading.md

     }
 }
 ```
-*note: The `created` method is automatically called when the component is added to the DOM*
+*note: The `created` method is automatically called when the component is added to the DOM.
+Also, we call `then()` directly on the `getStarWarsData` function, so we don't need a separate `promise` variable. *

 ![state](./state.png)